wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 When each player expends their remaining placeable armies (assertion - make sure we don't transition early!)

 Then the game should transition into the Placement phase (assertion)

+### PLACEMENT Phase Integration Tests

+### Test 8:
+Given a valid list of players for the current game

+And that the SETUP phase is about to end

+When the last player goes to place their final army as part of the SETUP phase

+Then the game should transition into the placement phase

+And the next player to go should have their appropriate amount of armies calculated

+And they should be able to place these newly earned armies.

+### Test 9:
+Given a valid list of players for the current game

+And the current player has 1 army left to place

+And the game is in the PLACEMENT phase

+When the player places their last army in the PLACEMENT phase

+Then the game should advance into the attack phase